bag0bits/carnode/README.md

-Docker image for cardano-node 1.30.1 on ubuntu 20.04
+Docker image for cardano-node 1.30.1 on ubuntu 20.04.

+# Run build.sh to build the docker image
+# Use the download-config-files.sh to get the config files
+# Use the example run scripts to start the node.

 to run as relay node you just need the files provided by download-config-files.sh